-I’m taking Marianne Williamson’s greatest quote, in my perspective, to the next level with a revolution of bliss.
-Let’s go deeper than the deep…
+I’m taking one of Marianne Williamson’s greatest quotes, in my perspective, to the next level with a revolution of bliss.
+Let’s go!

 Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light not our darkness that most frightens us.

 Another way to say this?
 It is our bliss not our despair that frightens us most.
 Wild, huh?
 Well, let’s go deeper…

 No matter how much we struggle with our “bad” circumstances in life, i.e., how we struggle with money or lack of, with our outward appearances, with addiction or recovery, with mental illness or mental health, with physical impairment, physical illness or western medicine and its medical system; what we are more frightened of is not all of that.
 At least, that’s right in front of us.
 These are the struggles that people document all day everyday – in books, in newspapers, on the news, in talk shows, on social media, etc. All we have to do is look around us and we can pull what we need to find our way.
 Everybody is doing some version of this.
 However, bliss… who knows what the hell that looks like?
 (And I don’t mean bliss from a drug or any other external factor… that’s not bliss.
 That’s more despair.)